C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: MPC Calibration

 \subsection{Results}

 C-GLISp terminates after 50 simulated closed-loop experiments and 49 pairwise comparisons.
-The best MPC design parameters $T_s$, $\epsilon_c$, $N_p$, $\log(q_{u11})$ and $\log(q_{u22})$ are determined to be 0.085 s, 0.100, 23, -0.323 and -3.71, respectively with a worst-case computational time $t_{comp} =$ 0.0789 s.
-The closed-loop performance obtained via these MPC design parameters are depicted in Fig.~\ref{fig:car_finalPerf}.
-As shown in the figure, after only 50 simulated experiments, the proposed algorithm can tune the MPC parameters to achieve feasible and satisfactory performance, besides accomplishing the driving tasks through smooth and safe manoeuvrers.
+The best MPC design parameters $T_s$, $\epsilon_c$, $N_p$, $\log(q_{u11})$ and $\log(q_{u22})$ are 0.085 s, 0.100, 23, -0.323 and -3.71, respectively, with a worst-case computation time $t_{comp} =$ 0.0789 s.
+The closed-loop performance obtained via these MPC design parameters is depicted in Fig.~\ref{fig:car_finalPerf}.
+As shown in the figure, after only 50 simulated experiments, the proposed algorithm can tune the MPC parameters to achieve feasible and satisfactory performance, accomplishing the driving tasks with smooth and safe maneuvers.